Public notices of applications for water allocation dealings

 There are no current public notices.

-Please note: These notices are in PDF format, and may not be fully accessible by assistive readers.
-If you require the documents in an alternative format, please email WaterManagement@dnrme.qld.gov.au.
+Note: These notices are in PDF format, and may not be fully accessible by assistive readers.
+If you require the documents in an alternative format, email WaterManagement@dnrme.qld.gov.au.